Egypt–Iraq relations: Post-Ottoman Independence period

 During World War I, Britain gained controlled over Egypt and Iraq from the Ottomans.
 After revolutions in Egypt and Iraq these countries became de jure independent kingdoms, but were Britain retained a major political control in the kingdoms.

 The new Kingdom of Egypt and Kingdom of Iraq maintained good relations.
 They were founding members of the Arab League and both participated in the 1948 Arab-Israeli war.

 Britain's continued influence in politics, the defeat of Egypt in the war, and the corruption of the Egyptian monarchy culminated in a revolution in Egypt that overthrow the monarchy, led by a group of Egyptian army officers known as the Free Officers.
 One officer, Gamal Abdel Nasser, would later consolidate power and become the president of Egypt.

 His anti-British, anti-colonial stance worried the British, who still had troops based in the Suez canal, as well friendly governments in the region, such as with then monarchy of Iraq.
 Britain would create a military alliance with Iraq and other regional governments.
-Nasser would later nationalize the canal, which was a private company mostly owned by Westerners.
-When news of Nasser's decision reached British prime minister Anthony Eden, he was at a dinner with King Faisal II of Iraq and Iraqi prime minister Nuri es-Said who told Eden to " hit [Nasser] hard, hit him soon, and hit him by yourself".
+Nasser would later nationalize the canal, which was operated by a private company mostly owned by Westerners.
+When news of Nasser's decision reached British prime minister Anthony Eden, he was at a dinner with King Faisal II of Iraq and Iraqi prime minister Nuri es-Said who told Eden to "hit [Nasser] hard, hit him soon, and hit him by yourself".
 France and Israel, who were annoyed with Nasser because of his support for the Algerians and Palestinians, colluded with Britain to invade Egypt, triggering the Suez Crisis.
 Britain, France and Israel were later forced to retreat from Egypt because of international pressure, cementing Nasser's legacy in the Arab world as an Arab nationalist hero and creating an Arab nationalist personality cult and political ideology, while straining Egypt's relationship with the pro-west Arab monarchies.
 Nasser was a believer in Pan-Arabism, which called for a united Arab state to counter Western influence in the Arab World.
 Egypt and Syria would unify in 1958, forming the United Arab Republic.
 The Hashemite dynasty, who were ruling both Jordan and Iraq, decided to unite their kingdoms to form Arab Federation, to counter Nasser's influence in the region.
 Nasserism played an indirect role in the growth of Ba'athism.